mehmetdemir-tr/IstikbalOS/README.md

 > **Please use the [Bros repository](https://github.com/BerkeOruc/bros) for all future development and contributions.**

 ---
+> Note for İstikbalOS Development; we will get the latest release of BROS when it's publicly shared with it's source code.
+This is the first  base of İstikbalOS.

 <!-- ═══════════════════════════════════════════════════════════════════════ -->
 <!--                          HERO BANNER SECTION                          -->